Oklahoma ER & Hospital is open every day of the year, 24 hours a day. We never close, not even for the holidays!

 Oklahoma ER & Hospital provides prompt and thorough results for any test ordered.

 We have virtually no wait time.
-In hospital-based ERs, the wait times are longer than independent facilities like Oklahoma ER & Hospital.
-This is due to an increase in patient volume as well as taking care of critical patients that are brought in by ambulances.
+In hospital-based ERs, the wait times are longer due to an increase in patient volume, as well as, taking care of critical patients that are brought in by ambulances.
 Oklahoma ER & Hospital does not accept patients from 911 ambulance services.
-With the lower patient volume our ER physicians and registered nurses can see you promptly and efficiently, so that you are back in the comfort of your home.
+With the lower patient volume, our ER physicians and registered nurses can see you promptly and efficiently so that you are back in the comfort of your home quicker.

 Yes, our diagnostic laboratory is both CLIA and COLA certified.
 We are able to perform the majority of tests hospital ERs perform.
 These tests are processed by TEC onsite, so we can get the results to you quickly.
 Typical turnaround time for obtaining lab results at Oklahoma ER & Hospital is around 15 minutes.